-On the surface an Inbox is an interactive fictional story that looks like email.
+On the surface an Inbox is an interactive fictional story that unfolds through email.
 Underneath the hood they are tests, tutorials, skill builders, living case studies, etc.

 Participants love them.
 The player takes on the role of the main character in the story.
 They get emails from other characters.
 These emails can have attachments (docs, images, videos).
 Sometimes an instant message pops up instead of an email.
 As the story unfolds, emails present problems and ask for solutions.